 The Fernbank Museum store has more than 3,000 unique and educational gifts for children and adults.
 The store is open during all Museum hours.

-The Fernbank Cafe offers delicious sandwiches, soups, pizzas, and kids’ meals in a dining area on the lower level.
-The Fernbank Cafe is open Monday through Friday 11 a.m. to 4 p.m. and Saturday through Sunday 10:30 a.m. to 4:30 p.m.
+The Fernbank Café offers delicious sandwiches, soups, pizzas, and kids’ meals in a dining area on the lower level.
+The Fernbank Café is open daily from 11 a.m. to 4 p.m.

 Hours: Fernbank Museum is open daily 10 a.m. to 5 p.m.
+Fernbank Forest closes at 4 p.m.
 Some movies have a last showtime of 5 p.m.
 The museum is also open on select nights for adult events.
 The museum is closed Thanksgiving Day and Christmas Day.

 Parking: Onsite parking at Fernbank is absolutely free!